-Edinburgh Festival Fringe, “the greatest cultural event on the planet,” will take place from August 3 to 27 2012 in, where else, Edinburgh in Scotland of course!
+Edinburgh Festival Fringe, “the greatest cultural event on the planet,” will take place from 1 – 25 August 2014 in, where else, Edinburgh in Scotland of course!

 The Fringe is the largest arts festival in the world and features thousands of performers from around the world sharing their passions on a variety of stages all over Edinburgh.
 There’s something for everyone at the Fringe; from comedy, musicals and music to operas and exhibitions.
 World-known entertainers will strut their stuff as will up-and-coming artists that you won’t want to miss.